Bannockburn Chardonnay 2020

 - Tasting Notes

 Olive Tree Hill vines planted in 1976 and Winery Block vines planted in 1981, clone likely to be P58.
-Budburst was in line with long term averages (September).
-A dry and moderate season became warmer after Christmas and ripening accelerated to a slightly early harvest 19/02 - 1/03/2019
+Budburst was in line with long term averages (September) but fruitset was affected by cold and wet conditions during flowering.
+The 2020 season was one of the coolest on record.
+Grapes picked 11/03 - 19/03/2020

 - Whole bunch pressed, settled overnight and then wild fermented in French oak hogsheads and puncheons (20%new)